tonyx/Sharpino/README.md

 ## News/Updates
+Note/reminder/warning: in sharpinoSettings.json the PgSqlJsonFormat should be PlainText, and the fields containing serialized data (snapshots and events) must be text.
+Other configuration, using PgJson for instance and JSON or JSONB fields and different serializer than fsPickler, are ok as long as you test carefully by doing low level operations on the eventstore e.g. store and retrieve events and snapshot bypassing the command handler and the cache.
+The reason is that the cache will avoid the re-read and deserialize on db, and that means that if it fails then you may not realize it (not immediately) and even in many tests.
+However: postgres JSON types are not necessary and will probably cause an overhead as the db will try to parse them, whereas text fields are not parsed at all.

+- Version 4.2.1: added a variant of delete with aggregateCommand
 - Version 4.2.0: fixed again the delete's (tested only on an external application not included in the examples, sorry)
 - Version 4.1.8: some fixes on new features
 - Version 4.1.7: added an alternative to getAggregateFreshStater (getHistoryAggregateFreshState) that includes historical (i.e. deleted) aggregate and skip caching.
 No example or test provided (hack).